 This section lays out the arrangements for training Fieldworkers and Supervisors for Afrobarometer surveys.
 It also specifies the role of the Fieldwork Supervisors and Fieldworkers.
-Funds permitting, surveys will be conducted in up to 34 countries in Africa in this seventh round of surveys, and all the countries will be using the same instrument (questionnaire).
+Funds permitting, surveys will be conducted in up to 40 countries in Africa during Round 9, and all the countries will be using the same instrument (questionnaire).
 It is therefore ESSENTIAL that all countries strive to maintain the same standards in data collection.
 This Section will help to ensure that Fieldworkers are trained to the same standards to minimize variation that may occur during the data collection exercise.